At present we only teach a traditional style of Bharatanatyam. No Bollywood or fusion. Students are sometimes taught a regional Indian folk dance.

 As the students progress, they will need to get costumes and jewelry to perform.
 There is a wide range of materials and cost for these, some of which are available on line.
 Kalanjali is committed to both dance and presentation being authentic and decent, so all costumes must be within our guidelines.

-We give a holiday for the weekend of Thanksgiving, two weeks for Christmas and New Year, Easter Sunday, Memorial Weekend.
+We give a holiday for the weekend of Thanksgiving, two weeks for Christmas and New Year, Easter Sunday, Memorial Weekend, Spring Break.
 We are closed for July and August.
 Some days may be given as holidays due to circumstances beyond our control.

 Not all students learn identically, and if a student is slower than the others in the group, we may recommend that student be moved to a less advanced class.
 It is frustrating for a student to struggle hard, and it is better to take ones own time to learn.
 We cannot allow one slower student to hold the others back.
 It is not about winning or losing, but about the random composition of the group.
 Likewise, we may move a fast learner ahead to an appropriate group.